“3. Priesthood Principles,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Authority that is delegated by assignment is limited to the specific responsibilities and duration of the assignment.

 For more information about assignment through delegation, see 4.2.5.

 Church leaders and members use conferred or delegated priesthood authority to bless the lives of others.

 Those who exercise priesthood authority do not force their will on others.
 They do not use it for selfish purposes.
-If a person uses it unrighteously, “the heavens withdraw themselves [and] the Spirit of the Lord is grieved” (Doctrine and Covenants 121:37).
+If a person uses this authority unrighteously, “the heavens withdraw themselves [and] the Spirit of the Lord is grieved” (Doctrine and Covenants 121:37).

 Some Church callings include a responsibility to preside.
 For information about presiding in the Church, see 4.2.4.

-Priesthood power is the power by which God blesses His children.
+Priesthood power is God’s power, which He uses to bless His children.
 God’s priesthood power flows to all members of the Church—female and male—as they keep the covenants they have made with Him.
 Members make these covenants as they receive priesthood ordinances.
 (See Doctrine and Covenants 84:19–20.)